-For most of us, food is foremost on Thanksgiving, If your dinner plans for Thanksgiving 2012 are still uncertain and you don’t want to cook, let someone else do it--and clean up, too.
-The restaurants at The Ritz-Carlton, Westin St. Francis, the newly renovated Grand Hyatt, Hyatt Regency, St. Regis, and other major hotels are serving holiday feasts.
+For most of us, food is foremost on Thanksgiving, If your dinner plans for Thanksgiving 2013 are still uncertain and you don’t want to cook, let someone else do it--and clean up, too.
+The restaurants at the Mandarin Oriental, Ritz-Carlton, Fairmont, Westin St. Francis, Grand Hyatt, Hyatt Regency and other major hotels are serving holiday feasts.
 Stand-alone restaurants from Buca di Beppo to One Market to RN74 have special Thanksgiving menus, and there’s still time to reserve a table.
 Find a list of restaurants open on Thursday and make reservations through Open Table.

 Of course there’s more to Thanksgiving than gluttony and the launch of the holiday frenzy.
-On November 22, 2012, you can help serve meals to others.
-The day and weekend after, bypass the Black Friday shopping hordes and catch a tree-lighting ceremony, go for a run or see a show.
+On November 28, 2013, you can help serve meals to others.
+Go on a fun run/walk (check our guide to the area's several turkey trots).
+The day and weekend after, bypass the Black Friday shopping hordes and catch a tree-lighting ceremony or see a show.

 Salvation Army Thanksgiving Meal Delivery

 Nov.
 28, at 8 am-12 pm

 Drivers and deliverers are needed to help take Thanksgiving meals to 4,000 home-bound individuals.
 Register in advance online, by e-mailing email@example.com, or by calling Jaime Smith at (415) 503-2720.